 "In withdrawing," Steer adds, "he would relinquish U.S. leadership."

-Trump fulfills a campaign pledge by leaving the Paris Agreement, but he also undermines his "America First" pledge by weakening the country's credibility and influence.
+Trump may fulfill a campaign pledge by leaving the Paris Agreement, but he also undermines his "America First" pledge by weakening the country's credibility and influence.
 And that's hardly the only way this move could backfire on its supporters.
 They, like everyone else, must eventually hand over the Earth to their children and grandchildren.
 And even if they don't feel the effects of climate change in their own lifetimes, it's unlikely this dawdling won't one day catch up to their progeny.